August 23 – 25, 2023

-The Decision Analysis in R for Technologies in Health (DARTH)* workgroup in collaboration with the University of Minnesota Division of Health Policy and Management is offering a 3-day workshop on cost-effectiveness and decision modeling using R, July 24 to 26, 2018 at the University of Minnesota in Minneapolis, MN.
-Co-instructors Eva Enns, Fernando Alarid-Escudero, and Karen Kuntz will cover the principles of cost-effectiveness analysis and decision analytic modeling and will guide participants in implementing decision trees, Markov models, and microsimulation models in R. The workshop will also cover more advanced topics, such as probabilistic sensitivity analysis and model calibration in R.
+The Decision Analysis in R for Technologies in Health (DARTH) workgroup is offering a workshop on cost-effectiveness and decision modeling using R from August 23 – 25, 2023 as a hybrid, hands-on seminar.
+HPM faculty Eva Enns, HPM alumni Fernando Alarid-Escudero and Hawre Jalal, and other DARTH co-instructors will cover the principles of cost-effectiveness analysis and decision analytic modeling and will guide participants in implementing decision trees, Markov models, and microsimulation models and their implementations in R. The workshop will also cover more advanced topics, such as probabilistic sensitivity analysis, model calibration and value of information analysis in R.

 Healthcare resources are limited and policymakers are under increased pressure to make use of these resources as efficiently as possible.
 Cost-effectiveness analysis and decision analysis are quantitative decision-making frameworks used to formalize objectives, quantify tradeoffs, and ultimately support more informed decision making.
 These techniques have been applied to a wide range of health policy questions, including optimal cancer screening and treatment guidelines; technology reimbursement and coverage decisions; and hospital operations management.

 R is an open-source software that provides a flexible environment where advanced statistical analyses can be combined with decision models of varying complexity within the same framework and the results can be presented in publication ready tabular and graphical forms.
 The fact that R is freely available also improves model transparency and reproducibility.